Ahead of Saturday's Sky Bet League 2 fixture against AFC Wimbledon (3pm), here is all the essential information you need in our Match Pack:

 Free parking for 500 cars is available at Fairlands Valley car park, to the north of the ground.
 Please note: anyone who is able to park at Fairlands is politely requested not to cross the A602 dual carriageway and instead use the underpass to ensure a safe crossing.

 Please do not park on the grass verges alongside the A602 as your vehicle is likely to be ticketed by the local authorities.

 Please also do not park in the adjacent Roaring Meg retail park.
-Parking is restricted to 90 minutes on a Saturday match day, which come in to effect two hours before kick-off.
+Parking is restricted to 90 minutes on a weekend match day, which come in to effect two hours before kick-off.
 Anyone exceeding this time limit could face a £100 fine.
-More recently a new trial has been announced which allows free match parking at Roaring Meg for midweek games, however this does not apply for Saturday fixtures.
+Parking restrictions are also in place in the Roaring Meg South retail park (Wickes & The Range) and the Roebuck Retail Park (Dunelm Mill, In n Out, Maplin, PC World etc)

 Pre-Match Food & Drink

-The Broadhall Suite will be open to home and away fans and is the perfect place to relax and enjoy bar snacks, food and drink on a match day.
+The Broadhall Suite will be open to home and away fans from midday and is the perfect place to relax and enjoy bar snacks, food and drink on a match day.
 Located in the south-east corner of the ground, just past the away turnstiles, it's easily accessible for all supporters.
-Doors open at midday and fans can also enjoy the lunchtime Premier League kick-off on BT Sport between Sunderland and Liverpool (12.45pm KO).
+The early Championship kick-off between Bolton and Hull will also be on the TVs from 12.30pm.

 The Corner Bar